chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 RemoteCluster controller Reconcile
 -> If the resource is being deleted
-   -> Helm list the installed release
-   -> If the chaos-mesh chart is not installed, and there is no chaos using this cluster
+   -> Helm list the installed release in remote cluster -> If the chaos-mesh chart is not installed, and there is no chaos using this cluster
       remove the finalizer
    -> Apply the chaos and return
 -> If the finalizer doesn't exist, add a finalizer
--> Helm list the installed release/chart
-   -> If the chaos-mesh chart is not installed, and the `RemoteCluster` itself is not being
+-> Helm list the installed release/chart in remote cluster -> If the chaos-mesh chart is not installed, and the `RemoteCluster` itself is not being
       deleted, install the Chaos Mesh through helm and list the helm release again -> If the chaos-mesh chart is installed, `Installed` conditions turn to true, else, turn to false